Gradient-Based Quantification of Epistemic Uncertainty for Deep Object Detectors: Introduction

-In \cite{oberdiek2018classification} the usage of a learning gradient evaluated at the network's own prediction was proposed to contain epistemic uncertainty information.
-Since the initial investigation for image classification, the method has attracted attention in the literature.
-A survey compared gradient metrics to other uncertainty quantification methods in \cite{staahl2020evaluation} where gradient uncertainty was found to be strongly correlated with the softmax entropy of classification networks.
-The method has also been applied gainfully to natural language understanding \cite{vasudevan2019towards} where gradient metrics and deep ensemble uncertainty were aggregated to obtain well-calibrated confidence measures on out-of-distribution data.
+A number of other, strong uncertainty quantification methods that do not only rely on the classification output has also been developed for image classification architectures \cite{corbiere2019addressing,malinin2018predictive,oberdiek2018classification,ramalho2020density}.
+However, the \emph{transfer of such methods to object detection} frameworks can pose serious challenges, if at all possible, due to architectural restrictions.
+For example, the usage of a learning gradient evaluated at the network's own prediction was proposed \cite{oberdiek2018classification} to contain epistemic uncertainty information for image classification and investigated for out-of-distribution (OoD) data.
+The method has also been applied gainfully to natural language understanding \cite{vasudevan2019towards} where gradient metrics and deep ensemble uncertainty were aggregated to obtain well-calibrated and predictive confidence measures on OoD data.
+The epistemic content of gradient uncertainty has further been explored in \cite{huang2021importance} in the classification setting by observing shifts in the data distribution.